RedPointGlobal/redpoint-rpi/docs/migration.md

 ### StorageClass for CSI-backed storage

-**v7.6 problem:** Customers needing a dedicated StorageClass (e.g., EFS CSI on AWS for shared file access) had to create a custom template.
+**Before:** Customers needing a dedicated StorageClass (e.g., EFS CSI on AWS for shared file access) had to create a custom template.

-**v7.7 solution:** The `storage.storageClass` section creates a StorageClass directly from values:
+**Now:** The `storage.storageClass` section creates a StorageClass directly from values:

 ```yaml
 storage: